mmlacak/crochess/docs/source/libcc/cctypedstepdefs.rst

     :param piece: A piece.
     :param sideways_pawns: A flag, whether Pawns can move sideways, or not.
     :param short_step: A flag, whether Unicorns and Centaurs move over short or long steps.
-    :param serpent_direction: A flag, which Serpent's diagonal(s) to iterate over.
+    :param serpent_diagonal: A flag, which Serpent's diagonal(s) to iterate over.
     :param filter__d: *Optional*; type of steps to iterate over, can be :c:enumerator:`CC_STE_None`, in which case all steps would be iterated.
     :param step__iod: *Input/output*, *optional*; iteration step.